New details released in death of Wichita man last summer

 WICHITA, Kan.
-(KSN) – New information was released Thursday in the beating death of a Wichita man last summer.
+(KSNW) – New information was released Thursday in the beating death of a Wichita man last summer.

 Haley Collins was found not breathing in a parking lot near 21st and Rock intersection on Aug.
 21, 2019.